Current qualification accepted

 Degree in Social Work

-Workers who do not have one of the required qualifications above can apply to register if they complete the induction framework within six months.
-They will also need to complete one of the required qualifications within the first 3 year period of registration.
+Workers who do not have one of the listed qualifications can apply to register as a worker if they complete the All Wales Induction Framework for Health and Social Care (AWIF) or the Social Care Wales Principles and Values Award within twelve months of starting employment.
+They will then need to complete the required qualifications within their first 3-year period of registration.

 Any qualifications that are listed within more senior roles in the same service area will also be accepted for registration in this role.